 Tactical Rifles are Marksman Rifles by another name.
 In Cold War, they do seem to have a lot of potential.
 Part of the reason why you rarely see much fuss made of these is they really require a skill.
 If you have that great aim to get good results, then these tactical rifles can be pretty effective:

-Both of these are going to be useful for different types of player.
-You’ll need a high skill with aiming and maneuvering, but with Gunsmith attachments to bulk up the speed these weapons are the beginning of a good loadout.
+All of these are going to be useful for different types of player.
+You’ll need a high skill with aiming and manoeuvring, but with Gunsmith attachments to bulk up the speed these weapons are the beginning of a good loadout.